How to Convert MBR to GPT or GPT to MBR Without Data Loss?

 GPT (GUID Partition Table)

 GPT is the latest version and requires (a must) UEFI mode to boot.
-In GPT, you can create unlimited partitions on the hard drive and each partition can have up to 256TB in size.
+In GPT, you can create unlimited partitions on the hard drive; each partition can have up to 256TB in size.
 GPT stores numerous copies of data as primary and secondary partition tables on the hard disk.
 So, it can recover data if primary tables are corrupted.
 It can detect errors and try to recover data from it.

-Now, if you want to change the partition table for various reasons, you need to know which one your computer hard drive is using.
+If you want to change the partition table for various reasons, you need to know which one your computer hard drive is using.

 And how do you find out?